Hyper Growth – The Tramsurance Story

 You could then increase your fine volumes further and reduce overhead by introducing an on the spot fine.
 The system of harassing people to pay a $200 fine over weeks was costly.
 Instead you could give tram inspectors a credit card processor.
 And charge $75 on the spot the moment you’re fined or $230 to pay later.
 Almost everyone chooses the $75.
 And you increase the turnovers of your fines.
 Because more people are paying them, which increases your revenues.

 At the end of 2015 I won an award saying I’m now one of the most influential young people under the age of 30 in the country.
+And I can go around saying with some amount of truth that I made the free tram zone.
+Something that makes you basically royalty in Melbourne.
 So something very good actually did come out of this small app we built once upon a time.

 Images: